By Michael Schmidt

 US Ambassador to the United Nations Linda Thomas-Greenfield addresses the UN General Assembly meeting on the “temporarily occupied territories of Ukraine” marking the second anniversary of the Russian invasion, at the UN Headquarters in New York City in February 2024.
 Photo: Yuki Iwamura / AFP

-The newspaper said the audit “comes against a backdrop of rising concern from some donor countries over management and oversight issues at the UNDP.”
-The UNDP responded, saying it “takes all cases of financial mismanagement and other irregularities extremely seriously,” claiming the project was “subject to an intricate system of regular reviews, independent assessments, and audits.”
+The journal said that the audit “comes against a backdrop of rising concern from some donor countries over management and oversight issues at the UNDP.”
+The UNDP responded, saying it “takes all cases of financial mismanagement and other irregularities extremely seriously,” claiming the project was “subject to an intricate system of regular reviews, independent assessments and audits.”

 “In… places when it comes to civil war and humanitarian responses, the UNDP has less scrutiny over what they are doing so there is more mismanagement of funds,” a field officer said.
-Mismanagement has included inflating service-provider costs, paying for research that is never used, or claiming that civil society organisations had endorsed reports on which they had not been consulted.
+Mismanagement has included inflating service-provider costs, paying for research that is never used, or claiming that civil society organisations had endorsed reports that they had not been consulted on.

 Members of the UN Security Council vote at a UN Security Council meeting over North Korea’s new sanctions on September 11, 2017 at the UN Headquarters in New York.
 Photo: Kena Betancur / AFP